scop/bash-completion/README.md

 ## FAQ

-**Q. The bash completion code inhibits some commands from completing on files with extensions that are legitimate in my environment.
+**Q1.
+The bash completion code inhibits some commands from completing on files with extensions that are legitimate in my environment.
 Do I have to disable completion for that command in order to complete on the files that I need to?**